RIODABERD/argon2-login-demo/README.md

-# argon2-login-demo
+# Argon2 Secure Login Demo

-> This program demonstrates the capabilities of Argon2 Password Hashing in Python (Interactive CLI).
+This program demonstrates the capabilities of Argon2 Password Hashing in Python (Interactive CLI).

+---

 ## Features